s116821/ReMarkableReaderBuddy/README.md

 rm -f /tmp/reader-buddy-*.png
 ```

-### Removing cache files
+### Clearing the cache

-Reader Buddy stores cached data (like the header pattern for recognizing answer pages) in `/var/cache/reader-buddy/`.
-The cache is automatically cleared on each startup, but you can manually clear it:
+Reader Buddy stores cached data in `/var/cache/reader-buddy/`, including the header pattern used to recognize existing answer pages across service restarts.

+**When to clear the cache:**
+- If answer page detection stops working correctly
+- After changing the "=== Reader Buddy Answers ===" header format
+- To force Reader Buddy to re-learn what an answer page looks like

 ```bash
 ssh root@10.11.99.1
 rm -rf /var/cache/reader-buddy/
 ```

+After clearing the cache, the next blank page you use will become the new reference pattern.

 ### Complete cleanup (all at once)